 - For a start, you may want to tip simply because you are not at home, you are in Africa.
 And here it is customary to tip service staff, even for average but acceptable service.

-- Because the people serving you, driving you, carrying your bags, taking your orders, showing you our country, are paid extremely low wages in local currency, and rely heavily on tips to make a decent living.
+- Because the people serving you, driving you, carrying your bags, taking your orders and showing you their country are paid extremely low wages in local currency and rely heavily on tips to make a decent living.